fabian57fabian/cores-temperature-monitor/README.md

 This project monitors all cpu cores temperature and stores them into a file.
 Also a real-time plotter is available.

+UPDATE: this only works with nvidia cpus.
+And Ryzen does not work and needs a workaround like [this](https://askubuntu.com/questions/1164206/lm-sensors-and-amd-ryzen-x570-chipset).

 ## Requirements
 - *Python 3.x* installed
 - *lm-sensors* tool installed: